Martinbugayong/Catch-A-Fade/README.md

 * Heroku

 ## Features
-* this is a Full CRUD application so you can
+* This is a Full CRUD application so you can
     * Create, read, edit/update, and delete appointments

     * Log in and Sign in capability with passwords.